muchirijane/node-walkthrough/node-farm/notes.md

 ```js
 if(pathName === '/api') {}
 ```
 + Create a file system function that runs once to read the data.
-Hence you will use the asynchronous file system function. \
+Hence you will use the sync file system function.
+When the application first runs, it will read the json data once and when the user enters the api route, it will send back the data upon request.\
 It's a good practice to use dirname variable to locate the directory where the script is. \
- To use the json data in html you have to use JSON.parse to convert it to javascript.
-Store it in a variable.
+To use the json data in html you have to use JSON.parse to convert the JSON string data to javascript and store it in a variable.

  ```js
  const data = fs.readFileSync(`${__dirname}/dev-data/data.json` 'utf-8');
  const objData = JSON.parse(data);